Donald D. Engen

-Donald Davenport Engen (May 28, 1924 – July 13, 1999) was a United States Navy vice admiral, former Administrator of the Federal Aviation Administration (FAA) and former Director of the National Air and Space Museum.
+Donald Davenport Engen (28 May 1924 – 13 July 1999) was a United States Navy vice admiral, Administrator of the Federal Aviation Administration (FAA) and Director of the National Air and Space Museum.

 Education

 Engen graduated from Pasadena High School in May 1941 and then attended Pasadena City College until leaving to join the U.S. Navy.

 US Navy career

 World War II

 Engen entered the Naval Aviation Cadet Program on 9 June 1942, he soloed in August and in September 1942 was sent to naval preflight school.
 In October 1942, Engen was assigned to Naval Air Station Los Alamitos for primary training, then in February 1943 was sent to Naval Air Station Corpus Christi for further training.
 He next attended advanced training at Naval Air Station Kingsville, graduating as a Naval Aviator on 9 June 1943.

 Engen was assigned to Bombing Squadron 3 (VB-3) at Naval Air Station Daytona Beach for operational training in dive-bombing.
 In August 1943, Engen carrier-qualified by making 8 landings on then joined Bombing Squadron 19 (VB-19), flying the Curtiss SB2C Helldiver; nicknamed "the Big-Tailed Beast" by Navy personnel at NAS Los Alamitos.

 In January 1944, Carrier Air Group 19 (CAG-19) embarked on the for transit to Hawaii, offloading at Ford Island.
 From January–June 1944, VB-19 underwent further training at bases in Hawaii before deploying with the rest of CAG-19 aboard the to the southwest Pacific arriving at Enewetak Atoll, where they transferred to the USS Lexington.
 On 14 July 1944, Lexington left Enewetak to support the invasion of Guam and Engen later sank a Japanese freighter.
 In October 1944, VB-19 fought in the Battle of Leyte Gulf; Engen participated in the sinking of the Japanese aircraft carrier Zuikaku and was one of 32 VB-19 pilots to be awarded the Navy Cross for their role in the battle.
 On 5 November 1944, Engen and the rest of VB-19 participated in the sinking of the Japanese cruiser Nachi in Manila Bay.
 On 23 November, CAG-19 was replaced by Carrier Air Group 20 and it embarked for transport to Hawaii and then on to San Diego.
 In early 1945, Engen was assigned to the newly formed VBF-19 at Naval Air Station North Island and was undergoing further training in Hawaii when the Japan surrendered.
 In addition to the Navy Cross, Engen was awarded the Distinguished Flying Cross and Air Medal for his service in the Pacific.